Voss Line: Through the first mountain

 The first 32 km from Bergen to Takvam went a very roundabout way, and it was clear that it would be possible to reduce the line by 21 km with the construction of Ulriken Tunnel (7660 m), Arnanipa Tunnel (2177 m) and Tunestveit Tunnel (40 m).
 The idea was approved by parliament in 1956, based on private financing from the businessman Fritz Rieber.
 Construction started in 1959 with the tunnels being finished in 1963 while the tracks were finished laid on 29 May 1964 when the first train entered the tunnel.

 Commuter rail

-NSB operates a commuter rail service from Bergen with two-hourly departures to Arna plus 14 daily departures to Voss, of which up to six continue to Myrdal.
+NSB operates a commuter rail service from Bergen with departures every 15 minutes to Arna plus 14 daily departures to Voss, of which up to six continue to Myrdal.
 Rolling stock is Class 69 multiple units.
 The first part to Arna represents an important part of the public transport in Bergen, since the rail line through the Ulriken mountains is considerably faster than driving around.